-USAC will comply with federal and Commission information technology requirements on an on-going basis including, but not limited to, those pertaining to capital planning, computer and information security, communications, accessibility and privacy.
-USAC will coordinate with the Commission's Chief Information Officer (CIO) or his/her designee on IT projects, including IT related requirements, mandates, directives, and/or legislation or other federal mandates.
-In specific, USAC shall ensure that its websites and web services shall provide services through the most current Hypertext Transfer Protocol Secure (HTTPS) and HTTP Strict Transport Security (HSTS).
-In addition, the USAC shall cooperate with the OIG concerning all OIG information technology audits, inspections and investigations, including information security testing that is to be performed by the OIG or its contractors.
+USAC will comply with federal and Commission information security and privacy requirements on an on-going basis including, but not limited to, those pertaining to capital planning, computer and information system security, communications, accessibility, and privacy.
+USAC shall report on all known or suspected information technology (IT) system vulnerabilities, incidents, and breaches, as those terms are defined under applicable OMB guidance, regardless of outsourcing IT services to a contractor.
+In the event of a suspected or confirmed incident or breach that involves FCC information, USAC shall notify the FCC (specifically the FCC Chief Information Security Officer (CISO), Senior Agency Official for Privacy (SAOP), and representatives of the relevant Bureau/Office) within one hour and provide such information as requested by the FCC.
+USAC shall coordinate with the FCC in connection with the incident or breach, in a manner that is consistent with federal law, but the FCC shall be responsible for reporting the incident or breach, as required, to other federal entities.
+USAC will coordinate with the Commission's Chief Information Officer (CIO) or their designee and the Commission's SAOP on IT projects, including IT related requirements, mandates, directives, and/or legislation or other federal mandates.
+Specifically, USAC shall ensure that its websites and web services provide services through the most current Hypertext Transfer Protocol Secure (HTTPS) and HTTP Strict Transport Security (HSTS).
+All cloud service solutions that store or process FCC information shall be Federal Risk and Authorization Management Program (FedRAMP) authorized, absent notice to the Commission and express approval to utilize a non-FedRAMP service.
+In addition, USAC shall cooperate with the FCC CIO, OIG, and SAOP concerning all metrics arising under FISMA and with the OIG concerning all OIG information technology audits, inspections and investigations, including information security testing that is to be performed by the OIG or its contractors.